Current status of this position: accepting applications

 Tsukuba International School is an equal opportunity educator and employer.
 We will not discriminate against any student, prospective student, employee, or job applicant on the basis of race, color, gender, nationality, national origin, age, religion, creed, disability, sexual orientation, gender identity or gender expression.
 We will take measures to ensure against such discrimination in all of our services and practices.

-Job Description: Teacher
+Job Description: Staff Support Officer

 Specific responsibilities include: